Peter Luczak

 Peter Luczak (Łuczak, [ˈwuʈ͡ʂak]; born 31 August 1979) is a retired professional tennis player from Australia.
 His career-high ATP singles ranking was World No. 64, achieved in October 2009.

 At the 2010 Commonwealth Games held in Delhi, Luczak won the Gold in the doubles.

 Luczak came to Australia at 9 months of age, when his parents, Eva and Kris, left Warsaw in 1980, where they settled in Melbourne.
 Luczak started playing tennis at the age of 5, he was introduced to the game by his Polish born father Kris.
 He did not have major success at junior level and was not able to receive funding from Tennis Australia nor have a major sponsor.
+Former AFL player Nathan Brown defeated Peter Luczak 6-3 6-4 on grass, in a Warrnambool Under 16's grass tournament.
 Heatherdale Club stalwart Ricky Moore claims to have beaten Luczak in around 1992 and very little thereafter.
-Luczak was able to gain a tennis scholarship at Fresno State University, which helped his tennis development and in the process getting a degree in finance without the financial burden.
+Luczak was able to gain a tennis scholarship at Fresno State, which helped his tennis development and in the process getting a degree in finance without the financial burden.

 During his time at Fresno, Luczak holds the record for most career singles wins.
 He went 27–0 in the senior season at Fresno State before being upset in the first round of the NCAA Tournament.